Celebs Who Ruined Innocent Lives

 Val Chmerkovskiy

-The girl and her family are suing for "defamation, emotional distress and invasion of privacy," People reported.
-The family is seeking $6 million each from Chmerkovskiy and CBS and $600,000 from the original photographer, who reportedly took the picture at a baseball game in 2008 without the family's knowledge.
+The girl and her family sued the dancer for "defamation, emotional distress and invasion of privacy."
+The family sought $6 million each from Chmerkovskiy and CBS and $600,000 from the original photographer, who reportedly took the picture at a baseball game in 2008 without the family's knowledge.

-Chmerkovskiy responded to mass criticism on his Facebook (via People): "I have no desire to discriminate or shame, I just think people should have a little more knowledge and take more responsibility when it comes to their children's diet," he said.
-When news of the lawsuit broke in January 2016, Chmerkovskiy responded with another dismissive Facebook meme.
-This one read, "Worry about your character, not your reputation.
-Your character is who you are.
-Your reputation is who people think you are."
+Chmerkovskiy responded to mass criticism on his Facebook (via Page Six): "I have no desire to discriminate or shame, I just think people should have a little more knowledge and take more responsibility when it comes to their children's diet."

 Justin Bieber

 What's it like to live next door to Justin Bieber?
-If you answered "horrible, terrifying and life-ruining," you'd be 100 percent correct.
+If you answered "horrible, terrifying and life-ruining," you would be 100% correct.
 At least that's what two former neighbors claimed in a 2015 lawsuit.
 Jeffrey and Suzanne Schwartz alleged the "Sorry" singer and his bodyguards "repeatedly harassed them and their family, vandalized their house with eggs and threatened them with anti-Semitic remarks," according to CNN.
-Equally awful were allegations that Bieber spat in Jeffrey's face after Jeffrey told the pop prince he was driving his Ferrari too fast through the streets of their gated community in Calabasas, Calif.
+Equally awful were allegations that Bieber spat in Jeffrey's face after Jeffrey told the pop prince he was driving his Ferrari too fast through the streets of their gated community in Calabasas, California.

 Rebecca Gayheart